Sports columnist Education: Stanford University, B.A. English Literature

 Sally Jenkins began her second stint at The Washington Post in 2000 after spending the previous decade working as a book author and as a magazine writer.
 She was named the nation’s top sports columnist in 2001, 2003, 2010 and 2011 by the Associated Press Sports Editors.
-In 2013 she won a first place award from the AP for an investigative series co-written with Rick Maese on medical care in the NFL entitled "Do No Harm.”
+In 2013, she won a first-place award from the AP for an investigative series co-written with Rick Maese on medical care in the NFL, titled “Do No Harm.”

 A native of Texas, Jenkins graduated from Stanford and lives in Sag Harbor, New York.

 Honors & Awards: